 What to do in Athens

-I strongly recommend staying at least 2 full days in Athens .
-If you have time, 3 days (or more!) would be ideal to enjoy the city at the pace it deserves.
+I strongly recommend spending at least 2 full days in Athens.
+If you have more time, 3 days (or more!) would be ideal to enjoy the city at a more relaxed pace.

-In this 15-day itinerary through Greece, we spent 2 and a half days in Athens.
+In this 15-day Greece itinerary, we spent 2 and a half days in Athens.

-• Temple of Olympian Zeus and Hadrian's Gate
+- Temple of Olympian Zeus & Hadrian’s Gate

-• Archaeological Museum (and Campo de Marte park)
+- Archaeological Museum (and the nearby Campo de Marte park)

-• Syntagma Square (where the changing of the guard in parliament takes place)
+- Syntagma Square (where the changing of the guard takes place)

 .